 Accept the call by:

-- ▶ Picking up the receiver. - ▶ Pressing the handsfree key ■. - Pressing the display key → to divert the call to the answering machine. - Select Options → Divert to AM to divert the call to the answering machine (→ page 101).
-If the receive connection is assigned to an answering machine and that answering machine is not busy with another call: - For calls to one of your VoIP or ISDN connections: Select Options → Divert to AM to divert the call to the answering machine (→ page 101). - For calls to your fixed line connection: Press the display key → oo to divert the call to the answering machine.
+- Picking up the receiver.

+- Pressing the handsfree key .

+- Pressing the display key Accept.

+- Pressing the display key → ∞ to divert the call to the answering machine.

+- Press the display key → on to divert the call to the answering machine.